 - In the Continuous Delivery for PE web UI, in your control repo's pipeline, click Add a deployment.

-- Select the Direct deployment policy.
-Don't worry about setting special conditions for this deployment.
+- Select Direct deployment policy.
+Don't set special conditions for this deployment.

 - Click Add deployment to stage.
 On the confirmation screen, click Done.

-- Now we need a change to pass through to production.
-In your Git repository, on the master branch, make a code change such as updating a package version.
+- To trigger the deployment, you need to create a change to pass through to production.
+On the main branch of your Git repository, make a code change, such as updating a package version.
 Commit the change and then return to the Continuous Delivery for PE web UI to watch your pipeline in action.

-An impact analysis report shows the potential impact that new Puppet code will have on the nodes and resources you're managing with PE.
-You can add impact analysis tasks to your pipeline, and you can generate impact analysis reports on demand, as we'll do in this step.
+Impact analysis reports show the potential impact that new Puppet code will have on the nodes and resources you're managing with Puppet Enterprise (PE).
+In Continuous Delivery for PE, you can add impact analysis tasks to your pipelines and you can generate impact analysis reports on demand.

-- Commit the change on the feature branch and then return to the Continuous Delivery for PE web UI.
+- Commit the change on the feature branch.

 - In the Continuous Delivery for PE web UI, click Manual actions and select New impact analysis.